Captain America: The Captain: Plot

 In Washington, D.C., Walker is publicly unveiled as the new Captain America, but the press conference is interrupted by Left-Winger and Right-Winger, his former assistants in the Bold Urban Commandoes, who reveal on live television his name and place of birth out of spite.
 Elsewhere, the terrorist Viper stages a take-over of the Serpent Society, with the supervillains the Captain had fought in Vegas as her agents.
 Diamondback escapes with Sidewinder, and goes to the Captain for assistance.
 Viper's plan turns out to be transforming the populace of Washington, D.C. into snake-human hybrids.
 Armed with a new shield of pure vibranium given to him by the Black Panther, the Captain travels to the White House to stop Viper's scheme, despite knowing the CSA will use this as an excuse to label him a criminal and terrorist.
 During this, D-Man and Nomad are arrested by Walker and Battlestar.

 As a consequence of Left-Winger and Right-Winger's actions, the Watchdogs abduct Walker's parents in revenge.
-Ignoring the CSA's commands, Walker goes to attempt to negotiate their release, but in the confrontation his parents are shot dead.
+Ignoring the CSA's commands, Walker goes to attempt to negotiate their release, but in the confrontation his parents are shot dead; as a consequence Walker goes berserk and slaughters the Watchdogs.
 Elsewhere, an increasingly belligerent Nomad parts ways Rogers when he decides to surrender himself to the commission.
 The Commission covers up Walker's actions, as their president turns out to be answering to a mysterious figure who wishes for Walker to continue in the role.
 Traumatized by the death of his parents, an increasingly unhinged Walker seeks out Left-Winger and Right-Winger to kill them.